 - On sticky notes, write base or root words that form real words when added to one of the suffixes listed on top of the anchor chart.
-Note: When completing this activity for the first time, using base words that form only one real word works best.
+Note: Start For beginners, use base words that form only one real word.
 For example, piano only forms a real word when the suffix -ist is added.
 Pianoible, pianoion, and pianor are not real words.

-- Students place the sticky notes onto the anchor chart in the column that forms a real word when the suffix is added to the word on the sticky note.
+- Students place the sticky notes onto the anchor chart in the column that forms a real word when the suffix is added.

-This activity may be completed in small groups, as part of a learning center, or as an early finisher project.
+Try this activity using with small groups, as part of a learning center, or as an early finisher project.

 Click on the images to download these two free PowerPoints.

-This editable PowerPoint makes a quick easy review.
 Each of the ten slides asks a single question.
-Students must determine which prefix or suffix to add to the base word to answer the question.
+Students determine which prefix or suffix to add to the base word to answer the question.
 The teacher then clicks to reveal the answer.
 The slides include five prefixes and five suffixes.
-You can add, delete, or change the slides to fit the needs of your students.
-You can also easily change the prefixes and suffixes to the ones you are teaching.
+Add, delete, or change the slides to fit the needs of your students.
+Also easily change the prefixes and suffixes to the ones you are teaching.

-A Real World Example PowerPoint – This short PowerPoint was created as a hook activity for a lesson.
+This short PowerPoint was created as a hook activity for a lesson.
 It starts with a note Mom leaves about what snack you, the reader, are allowed to have.
-It contains just five question slides.
+It contains just five-question slides.
 Students must understand the meanings of the prefixes and suffixes to answer the questions.
-Again, this editable PowerPoint can be easily adapted or expanded to fit the needs of your students.
+Again, adapt this PowerPoint to fit the needs of your students.

 This lesson is a free sample from my Vocabulary Digital + Printable Interactive Video Lessons & Organizers on TPT.